izhank216/BonziSEARCH/README.md

 # BonziSEARCH
-BonziSEARCH - Your best buddy on the search!
+BonziSEARCH - Your best search engine on the internet!

 ![Logo](./logo.webp)